toucansites/website/contents/blog/articles/rc-1-migration-guide/index.md

 Here’s a list of the most important changes in [this](https://github.com/toucansites/toucan/releases/tag/1.0.0-rc.1) release, mostly focused on bug fixes and general improvements:

-Here's a list of the most important changes in  release, mostly containing bug fixes and other improvements:

 - Fix ordered list start index
 - Fix angle bracket issues
 - FileManagerKit updates & fixes